lorikayman/RebisTheory/src/lib/rebis_theory.md

 Underworld is mentioned in [Weight of Darkness](https://wiki.spiralknights.com/Weight_of_Darkness) as the other realm: `It is speculated that all fiends within the Clockworks crossed over from a dimension known as the Underworld.
 While how they crossed over and what their motives are on Cradle is unclear, data collected from fiendish cities seems to indicate that they are now stranded on Cradle, much like us.
 The undead on the other hand remain a mystery.
 Why spirits return to the material realm is unknown, trough it is clear that many of the spirits within the Clockworks have come from other worlds`.

 This description does not explicitly specify source of returning spirits, but, due to both undead and fiend families of monsters dealing shadow damage, we can suggest that the place of origin of those spirits is one to be either Underworld itself or a currently unknown, adjacent location, which shares property of distinctly shadow damage.

+The connection of spirits returning to the material realm followed by `The undead on the other hand remain a mystery` strongly suggests that __undead are the very result of spirits returning to the material realm__.

 Underworld, while is described to be `speculated` by in-universe authors of the description, is so far the only realm with a relation to fiends, both through its culturally-significants name and as a habitat.